Japanese e-commerce giant Rakuten bets big on drones

 Things are looking up for Japanese online shopping firm Rakuten.
 Literally.

-The company kicked off 2017 by setting a world record for the longest drone delivery, flying a container of hot soup 7.4 miles (12 kilometers) to surfers on a beach.
+The company kicked off 2017 by celebrating a world record for the longest drone delivery carried out by its research partner Autonomous Control Systems Laboratory.
+The drone flew a container of hot soup 7.4 miles (12 kilometers) to surfers on a beach.

+Rakuten's commercial drones are modeled on the airframe used in that flight.

 CEO Hiroshi "Mickey" Mikitani expects drones to revolutionize the delivery sector.

-"The capacity in the skies above us is far greater than in the roads beneath our feet," he wrote in a recent blog post.
+"The capacity in skies above us is far greater than in the roads beneath our feet," he wrote in a recent blog post.

 Rakuten (RKUNF) this week teamed up with California-based AirMap to develop technology to manage drone traffic in Japan.
 They hope to allow drones to operate autonomously at low altitude.